 What are the benefits of getting a custom mouthguard for my child?

 A custom mouthguard provides a lot more protection than a store-bought one.
-While they cost significantly more, having one made for your child could literally save you thousands of dollars in dental work.
+While they cost significantly more, having one made for your child could save you thousands of dollars in dental work.
 Kids get injured all the time while participating in sports.
 Providing them with the best protection possible can save them from painful injuries.